How to install SSL certificate on Apache server in 2025

 You’ll be asked to choose whether HTTP traffic should be redirected to HTTPS.

-One time I forgot to enable redirection and had duplicate HTTP/HTTPS content indexed by search engines.
-Since then, I always enable redirection during Certbot setup.
+One time, I forgot to enable redirection and had duplicate HTTP/HTTPS content indexed by search engines.
+Since then, I have always enabled redirection during Certbot setup.

 If your Apache config is custom or uses non-standard paths, Certbot might not detect them.
 In that case, use the –certonly flag and manually configure the certificate.